BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Experiments

 \section{Experiments}

-We evaluate the proposed method on three popular VLN datasets: R2R~\cite{anderson2018vision}, RxR~\cite{ku2020room} and REVERIE~\cite{qi2020reverie}.
-R2R and RxR focus on low-level instruction following, which give detailed instructions.
-RxR is much more challenging than R2R due to much longer instructions and non-shortest trajectory from starting point to ending point.
-By contrast, REVERIE is a goal-oriented navigation task using concise high-level instructions, focusing more on knowledge exploitation than instruction following.
+We evaluate the proposed method on R2R~\cite{anderson2018vision}, R2R-CE~\cite{krantz2020beyond}, RxR~\cite{ku2020room} and REVERIE~\cite{qi2020reverie} datasets.
+R2R, R2R-CE, and RxR focus on fine-grained instruction following, whereas R2R-CE is a variant of R2R in continuous environments and RxR provides more detailed path descriptions (\eg, objects and their relations).
+REVERIE is a goal-oriented task using coarse-grained instructions, such as ``Go to the entryway and clean the coffee table''.

-\textbf{Navigation Metrics.} As in~\cite{anderson2018vision,anderson2018evaluation,ilharco2019general}, we adopt the following navigation metrics.
-Trajectory Length (TL): average path length in meters; Navigation Error (NE): average distance in meters between the final and target location; Success Rate (SR): the ratio of paths with NE less than 3 meters; Oracle SR (OSR): SR given oracle stop policy; SR penalized by Path Length (SPL); Normalize Dynamic Time Wrapping (NDTW): the fidelity between the predicted and annotated paths and NDTW penalized by SR (SDTW).
+\nbf{Navigation Metrics} As in~\cite{anderson2018vision,anderson2018evaluation,ilharco2019general}, we adopt the following navigation metrics.
+Trajectory Length (\texttt{TL}): average path length in meters; Navigation Error (\texttt{NE}): average distance in meters between the final and target location; Success Rate (\texttt{SR}): the ratio of paths with \texttt{NE} less than 3 meters; Oracle \texttt{SR} (\texttt{OSR}): \texttt{SR} given oracle stop policy; \texttt{SR} penalized by Path Length (\texttt{SPL}); Normalize Dynamic Time Wrapping (\texttt{NDTW}): the fidelity between the predicted and annotated paths and \texttt{NDTW} penalized by \texttt{SR} (\texttt{SDTW}).